 But browns are indeed ubiquitous in nature.
 They are found in all sorts of living creatures, mainly in the form of melanoid pigments.
 These are large molecules that absorb light strongly along most of the visible spectrum, that’s why they appear so dark and… ehm… brown!

-And melanoid pigments are precisely the type of pigments that occur when we cook our savory foods.
-A combination of Maillard and caramelization reactions is responsible not only for the attractive color but for the more complex umami, and kokumi flavors in cooked and roasted foods.
+And melanoid pigments are precisely the type of pigments that occur when we cook our savoury foods.
+A combination of Maillard and caramelization reactions is responsible not only for the attractive colour but for the more complex umami, and kokumi flavours in cooked and roasted foods.

-We already know that visual imprinting predisposes our minds for flavor intensity and identity.
-Brown colors contribute to a complete and comprehensive sensory experience that enhances complex savory flavors.
+We already know that visual imprinting predisposes our minds for flavour intensity and identity.
+Brown colours contribute to a complete and comprehensive sensory experience that enhances complex savoury flavors.

-When faced with the challenge to choose the right brown to visually design your savory food, you have plenty of options with a range of stability and shades to suit your particular need.
+When faced with the challenge to choose the right brown to visually design your savoury food, you have plenty of options with a range of stability and shades to suit your particular need.

 Caramel Color

-Caramel colors are great and economical candidates.
+Caramel colours are great and economical candidates.
 They can be chosen based on pH, colloidal charge, and processing requirements (powders or liquids, etc).

 Rich & Recognizable